 "Literary Criticism" is sometimes used to refer to scholarly writing about the historical background of a literary work or the personal history of the author, as well.
 For example, much has been published about the poet Emily Dickinson and how she lived most of her life as a recluse.

-Go to CUNY+
+Go to the Library Catalog

 - Keyword Subject Search